top of page

 Understanding NIST AI 100-1: A Roadmap for Trustworthy AI

 Artificial Intelligence is transforming industries, companies, individuals, and ultimately the entire world.
-When looking under the cover of AI, you will learn that the main requirement is data -- massive amounts of data.
-AI uses data to learn and develop into a more accurate system.
-The volume of data and types of data it has access to are where the ethical and societal risks appear.
+When we look under the cover of AI, we discover that the main requirement is data—massive amounts of data.
+AI uses this data to learn and develop into a more accurate system.
+However, the volume and types of data it accesses can lead to ethical and societal risks.

 AI isn’t inherently good or bad—it’s a mirror.
 It reflects the values, biases, and intentions of the people who build and deploy it.
-So the real question isn’t “should we fear AI?” but “how do we ensure it serves humanity rather than undermines it?”
-To ensure that humanity is using it correctly, NIST (National Institute of Standards and Technology) released AI 100-1, formally known as the Artificial Intelligence Risk Management Framework (AI RMF 1.0).
+So, the real question isn’t “should we fear AI?” but “how do we ensure it serves humanity rather than undermines it?”
+To address this, NIST (National Institute of Standards and Technology) released AI 100-1, formally known as the Artificial Intelligence Risk Management Framework (AI RMF 1.0).

 What Is NIST AI 100-1?

-The framework is created with four core functions to guide organizations through the AI risk management lifecycle:
+The framework consists of four core functions to guide organizations through the AI risk management lifecycle:

-1. Govern - Establishes a comprehensive, organization-wide approach to AI risk management by embedding governance structures, aligning technical and ethical principles, ensuring legal compliance, and fostering a transparent, risk-aware culture throughout the AI system lifecycle.
+1. Govern: This function establishes a comprehensive, organization-wide approach to AI risk management.
+It embeds governance structures, aligns technical and ethical principles, ensures legal compliance, and fosters a transparent, risk-aware culture throughout the AI system lifecycle.

-2. Map - This function is about organizations understanding the full context in which an AI system operates.
-This enables them to identify and plan for risks more effectively.
+2. Map: This function focuses on understanding the full context in which an AI system operates.
+It enables organizations to identify and plan for risks more effectively.
 When deploying AI systems, it is essential to ask the right questions before fully implementing them.

-3. Measure - using quantitative, qualitative, or mixed-method tools and methodologies to thoroughly analyze, assess, benchmark, and monitor AI risks.
+3. Measure: This involves using quantitative, qualitative, or mixed-method tools and methodologies to analyze, assess, benchmark, and monitor AI risks thoroughly.
 Measuring AI risk and documenting system functionality and trustworthiness is imperative.

-4. Manage - Pushing the use of risk resources to map and measure risks found in the GOVEN function.
-In this function, plans are created to respond to, recover from, and communicate incidents or events.
+4. Manage: This function emphasizes the use of risk resources to map and measure risks identified in the Governance function.
+Here, plans are created to respond to, recover from, and communicate incidents or events.

 Traditional governance, risk, and compliance (GRC) and cybersecurity challenges are addressed through a wide array of frameworks and methodologies.
 While comprehensive, this abundance often leads to overlapping requirements and complex implementations that can overwhelm organizations.